 - Availability of on- and off-campus internships in management, marketing, accounting, economics, entrepreneurship, finance, and risk management and insurance.

 - Pre-MBA workshops (including Graduate Management Test preparation)

 Undergraduate students participating in this preparatory program, which supports preparation for application to graduate schools of business, must still select a major offered at Gallaudet University; they may also apply for a self-directed major as explained in the University catalog.

 Policy on Taking Online Courses:

-1. Core courses for both Business Administration and Accounting majors-Students must take all core courses onsite.
+1. Core courses for Accounting, Business Administration and Risk Management and Insurance majors-Students must take all core courses onsite.
 If they fail a course, they must repeat it onsite and cannot take it online or at any other university.

 2. Business Administration concentration elective courses-Students may take online courses if they are not available onsite.
 However, permission must be obtained from the Department prior to registering for an online course, using the Prior Permission form.